opensciencegrid/user-school-2019/docs/materials/day2/part3-ex4-prepackaged.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: #008; } </style>

-Wednesday Exercise 1.4: Pre-packaging Code
+Tuesday Exercise 3.4: Pre-packaging Code
 ==========================================

 In this exercise, you will create an installation of a Bayesian inference package (OpenBUGS) and then create a wrapper script to unpack that installation to run jobs.
 It should take 30-35 minutes.